valory-xyz/open-operator-aks/README.md

     - AWS EC2 instance ID: <AWS_EC2_ID>
    ```

-   You can connect to the AWS EC2 instance via SSH using the SSH private key specified above:
+5. **Interact with the AWS EC2 instance.** You can connect to the AWS EC2 instance as the user `ubuntu` using the SSH private key specified:
    ```bash
    ssh -i /path/to/private_key ubuntu@<AWS_EC2_PUBLIC_IP>
    ```